-The Speed-Tach and Amp-Volt Boards receive data from pulse-type sensors (for speed and RPM), main pack voltage and a current shunt.
-This data is transmitted via CAN bus over RJ45 cables to the Data Recording Board for processing, storage, and distribution to the appropriate gauge.
-Incorporated on each of the three circuit boards are RJ11 programming ports.
-(Other than for the RJ11 port on the Speed-Tach Board being used for calibrating the speedometer, these ports are for factory use-only.)
+The Amp-Volt Board receives data from main pack voltage and a current shunt.
+This data is transmitted via CAN bus over a RJ45 cable to the Data Recording Board for processing, storage, and distribution to the appropriate gauge.
+Incorporated on each of the two circuit boards are RJ11 programming ports.
+(These ports are for factory use-only.)